Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 - What happen if the PVF compilation takes too long?
   <!-- .element: class="fragment" data-fragment-index="1" -->
   - In approval checking, there may be many no-shows, leading to slow finality
-  - In disputes, neither side may reach supermajority.
+  - In disputes, neither side may reach super-majority.
 Nobody will get slashed and the chain will not be reverted or finalized.

 <!-- .element: class="fragment" data-fragment-index="1" -->